The Lost Princess of Oz: Plot

 In the city of Herku, Dorothy and the Wizard's party are greeted by the emaciated but jovial Czarover of Herku, who has invented a pure energy compound called zosozo that can make his people strong enough to keep giants as slaves.
-The Czarover offers them six doses to use in their travels and casually reveals that Ugu the Shoemaker came from Herku.
-Ugu found magic books in his attic one day because he was descended from the greatest enchanter ever known and learned over time to do a great many magical things.
-The Shoemaker has since moved from Herku and built a castle high in the mountains.
-This clue leads Dorothy and the Wizard to think that Ugu might be behind all the recent thefts of magic and the ruler of Oz.
-They proceed from Herku toward the castle and meet with the Frogman, Cayke the Cookie Cook, and the Lavender Bear the stuffed bear who rules Bear Center.
-Lavender Bear carries the Little Pink Bear, a small wind-up toy that can answer any question about the past put to it.
+The Czarover gives them a clue that Ugu the Shoemaker might be behind all the recent thefts of magic and the ruler of Oz.
+They proceed from Herku toward the castle and meet with Cayke and her companions.

-When the combined party arrives at Ugu's castle, Button-Bright is separated from them and falls into a pit.
-Before they rescue him, the Wizard asks the Little Pink Bear where Ozma is and it says that she is in the pit, too.
-After Button-Bright is let out of the pit, the Little Pink Bear says that she is there among the party.
-Unsure what to make of this seeming contradiction, the party advances toward the castle.
-Sure enough, Ugu is the culprit and the castle's magical defenses are techniques from Glinda and the Wizard.
-Upon overcoming these, the party finds themselves standing before the thief himself.

-Ugu uses magic to send the room spinning and retreats.
-Dorothy stops it by making a wish with the magic belt.
-She uses its power to turn Ugu into a dove, but he modifies the enchantment so he retains human size and aggressive nature.
+When the combined party arrives at Ugu's castle, they overcome Ugu's magical defenses and confront the thief.
+Dorothy uses the magic belt to turn Ugu into a dove, but he modifies the enchantment so he retains human size and aggressive nature.
 Fighting his way past Dorothy and her companions, Ugu the dove uses Cayke's diamond-studded dishpan to flee to the Quadling Country.

 Once the magic tools are recovered, the conquering search party turns their attention to finding Ozma.
-The Little Pink Bear reveals that Ozma is being carried in Button-Bright's jacket pocket, where he placed the gold peach pit.
-The Wizard opens it with a knife, and Ozma is released from where Ugu had imprisoned her.
+The Little Pink Bear reveals that Ozma is being carried in Button-Bright's jacket pocket, imprisoned in the golden peach pit.
+The Wizard opens it with a knife, and Ozma is released.
 She was kidnapped by Ugu when she came upon him stealing her and the Wizard's magic instruments.
 The people of the Emerald City and Ozma's friends all celebrate her return.
-Days later, the transformed Ugu flies in to see Dorothy and ask her forgiveness for what he did.
-She offers it and offers to change him back with the Magic Belt, but Ugu has decided that he likes being a dove much better.